joedono/House-of-Z/19 Power Corrupts/01 Sweeps Back.md

 The party has managed to return to the Sweep Citadel with their cargo of Frozen Hell Metal intact.
 Blast will be eager to finally finish his work on the furnace for his airship.
 It will take 4 days to construct the thing.
 Hopefully, the party dealt with the conflict in the Valley proper, or they'll have an attack on their hands during the downtime.
 Ensar's newly restored essence will last that long.

 ## Downtime
-With 4 days of downtime and no immediate threats, the party can leisure around the Sweep Citadle and see what else the small city has to offer.
+With 4 days of downtime and no immediate threats, the party can leisure around the Sweep Citadel and see what else the small city has to offer.

 ## Locations